-Medicare supplement plans provide comprehensive coverage for your healthcare needs.
-In addition, beneficiaries of these plans receive protection from the extended coverage these plans deliver in addition to Arkansas Original Medicare from costs they would otherwise have to pay out of pocket.
+Medicare Supplement plans provide comprehensive coverage for your healthcare needs.
+In addition, beneficiaries of these plans receive protection from the extended coverage they deliver and Arkansas Original Medicare from costs they would otherwise have to pay out of pocket.

 Regardless of your location, these plans offer the same benefits, but the price may be affected by where you live.

-Many beneficiaries searching for Little Rock, Arkansas, Supplemental Medicare plans favor Plan G because of the comprehensive coverage it provides.
+Many beneficiaries searching for Little Rock, Arkansas, Supplemental Medicare plans favor Plan G because of its comprehensive coverage.
 This Medigap policy costs between $134.81 and $495.22.
 The insurance company will pay for all medical bills under this plan, including the Part B deductible.

 Another choice for Medigap coverage is Plan F. The premium range for this plan is from $176.35 to $533.18, making it a bit more expensive than other Medigap options, but it offers some appealing benefits.

-The most comprehensive Medigap plan available, Plan F, provides complete coverage for Medicare excess charges, which other programs do not cover.
+The most comprehensive Medigap plan available, Plan F, provides complete coverage for Medicare excess charges, which other programs don’t cover.

 Plan N’s premium ranges between $108.29 and $356.93, making it an affordable option for beneficiaries in Arkansas.
 However, Plan N beneficiaries will generally be responsible for paying a copayment for medical services.
 It also includes up to 80% of care while abroad.